Micro-level dynamics in hidden action situations with limited information: Results

 \paragraph{Results} The analysis includes cases with \(\delta=0.50\), which indicates that the principal is indifferent as to whether to perform a local or a global search.\footnote{The patterns emerging for scenarios with \(\delta=0.25\) and \(0.75\) are almost identical to the pattern presented here, which is why we present the results for \(\delta=0.50\) only.} Figure \ref{fig:actionspace_access} presents the patterns emerging from the variations in the size of the local search space (parameter \(1/\lambda\)) for four different levels of environmental turbulence, \(\sigma=\{0.05x^{\ast}, 0.25x^{\ast}, 0.45x^{\ast}, 0.65x^{\ast}\}\).
 For the results presented in Fig. \ref{fig:actionspace_access}, the principal's access to information about the environment is fixed to \(m=1\) (for further variation in \(m\), see Fig. \ref{fig:environment_access}).

 For mid-stable and turbulent environments \(\sigma=\{0.25x^{\ast}, 0.45x^{\ast}, 0.65x^{\ast}\}\), almost identical patterns can be observed, while for stable environments \(\sigma=0.05x^{\ast}\) the results indicate that larger local search spaces lead to a faster speed at which performance increases.
-In cases in which a fraction of \(1/\lambda=1/3\) is accessible (indicated by black squares), a distance measure close to 50 can be observed after eight periods, while for cases in which \(1/\lambda=1/5\) of the action space can be accessed for a local search (indicated by asterisks), the same distance can be achieved after only around 12 periods.
-For the case of \(1/\lambda=1/10\) (indicated by white diamonds), we can observe that the mean normalized action converges to the optimal one very slowly.
-Thus, in stable environments, the larger stability margins caused by larger local search spaces affect the final performance (see Sec. \ref{sec:final-performance}) and the convergence speed.
+In cases in which a fraction of \(1/\lambda=1/3\) is accessible (indicated by black squares), a distance measure close to $0.2$ can be observed after eight periods, while for cases in which \(1/\lambda=1/5\) of the action space can be accessed for a local search (indicated by asterisks), the same distance can be achieved after only around 16 periods.
+For the case of \(1/\lambda=1/10\) (indicated by white diamonds), we can observe that the mean normalized action moves towards the optimal one very slowly.
+Thus, in stable environments, the larger stability margins caused by larger local search spaces affect the final performance (see Sec. \ref{sec:final-performance}) and the speed at which the agent's action moves towards the optimal one.
 However, turbulent environments and, as a consequence, more fluctuations in the predicted action space offset the positive effects of larger stability margins.

 Figure \ref{fig:environment_access} presents the patterns of the distance measure emerging over time for variations in access to information about the environment (parameter \(m\)).
 The parameter controlling the principal's search tendency is again set to \(\delta=.50\), and the access to information for a local search is set to the medium level of \(1/\lambda=1/5\).
 For the scenarios with medium to high turbulence in the environment, i.e., \(\sigma=\{0.25x^{\ast}, 0.45x^{\ast}, 0.65x^{\ast}\}\), we can observe that the distance measures almost stabilize after only around five periods at the levels of final performance discussed in Sec. \ref{sec:final-performance}.